Simon-K-Schaefer/umify/README.md

 # umify

-Script for the UMI error correction for fasta files

-Input:

-Sample.fasta

-Output:

-umify_iso.pl

-# umify_iso

-Script for the UMI error correction for fasta files
+Script for the UMI error correction

-Input:

-Sample.fasta

-Output:

-umify_iso.pl
+PCR and sequencing errors are corrected by UMI pattern matching and selecting reads containing valid UMIs.
+Reads with matching UMIS are corrected to the most abundant read per UMI.
+To exclude quantitative bias introduced during Multiplex PCR reads are normalized to unique mRNA sequences.
+Reads shorter than 50 nucleotides are filtered for additional quality control.

+>perl umify_normalized_iso.pl sample.fasta

+The script creates a folder containing a log file with primer and UMI information as well as a new fasta files with corrected sequences for all reads and primer defined isotypes.